 In this post, we will deal with one of those consequences – saving to educate the fruit of your loins.
 We recently reviewed the Registered Education Saving Plan (RESP) as a means for doing that.
 This post focus on how to optimally contribute to your RESP to get the most out of it.

-Fear not, fellow nerds, I have made an Excel-based RESP calculator to help us.
+Fear not, fellow nerds, I have made an online RESP calculator to help us.

 There are three main factors to optimize in building up your RESP:

 - Front load as much as possible, while making sure that you won’t exceed the $50K lifetime contribution limit.

 - Spread out contributions of at least $2500/yr over at least 15 years before your progeny turns 18 to maximize the Canada Education Savings Grant (CESG).
 To do this, you need to start as early as possible.

 - Choose your investment mix to optimize returns for your level of risk tolerance.